FriendlyNeighborhoodShane/MinMicroG/install.md

  - Using the SmaliPatcher application on PC (shrouded in mystery)
    - Proprietary, windows only
    - [Here](https://forum.xda-developers.com/showpost.php?p=78958124) OP of XDA thread admits they do not know of the source code, probably do not even have access to it
-   - [Here A](https://forum.xda-developers.com/showpost.php?p=80287799), [Here B](https://forum.xda-developers.com/showpost.php?p=80287989), [Here C](https://forum.xda-developers.com/showpost.php?p=80292041), It connects to arbitrary Russian IPs and OP says it's probably nothing
+   - [Here](https://forum.xda-developers.com/showpost.php?p=80287799), [Here](https://forum.xda-developers.com/showpost.php?p=80287989), [Here](https://forum.xda-developers.com/showpost.php?p=80292041), It connects to arbitrary Russian IPs and OP says it's probably nothing

 You also need to watch which apps you grant sigspoof permissions to.
 I am not aware of any app that legitimately requires sigspoof other than MicroG.